 If you have a fever.

 If you are consuming anticoagulant medications.
-It is also better to talk about your past medication history to the doctor.
+It is also better to discuss and talk about your past medication history with the doctor.

 If you have any allergic reaction to any particular food or drug.